hipvlady/news_feed/readme.md

 #What this project is about
-This is an app that pulls the news from the feed by a keyword and sends the summary to the email
+This app uses a keyword to gather news from API and sends a summary to an email address using SMPT and Requests libraries.